 Earlier, we referenced Europe’s 1848 revolutionary moment.
 We recognize that each European revolution arose from fact-specific circumstances.
 (Just as do today’s mass spectacle bubbles).

-Still, one European revolutionary commonality is worth noting: the central role played by on-the-fly, ad hoc coalitions among the new middle class, workers and ideologues.
-1848 became a romantic revolutionary era because such hastily arranged alliances crossed borders on sentiment.
+Still, one European revolutionary commonality is worth noting: the central role played by on-the-fly, ad hoc national and international coalitions among the new middle class, workers and ideologues.
+1848 became a romantic revolutionary moment because such hastily arranged alliances crossed borders on sentiment.
 Unsurprisingly, they didn’t last.
 Almost all crumbled when reactionary forces tested them.
 They lacked organic connection, common integrated vision or plan.
 Coalition political management is always tricky in stable societies.
-As a revolutionary agent of change?
+As a domestic let alone international revolutionary agent of change?

-We see the template echoes in our modern 2000-2014 Romantic Moment.
+We see similar patterns in our modern 2000-2014 Romantic Moment.
 For many of the same reasons.
 (One reason that 20th century revolutionaries, brown or red shirt, emphasized the organizational).

 For some societies undergoing political and cultural transformation, mass sentiment spectacles may be the only means available to initiate political opportunity.
 Even if evidence indicates both sentiment and spectacle will not last.
 How we react through digital tribalism and sentiment is another question.

-How to grapple with the phenomenon when we ourselves are romantic observers and enmeshed ourselves in domestic examples, ala 2001-2005 or 2008-14?
-Experience from hard lessons fights for attention, shouting enduring social and political change must be organic to its appropriate society.
+It’s harder than it looks even here.
+How to grapple with the phenomenon when we ourselves are enmeshed ourselves in domestic mass sentiment, ala 2001-2005 or 2008-14?
+Experience from hard lessons still fights for attention, reminding enduring social and political change must be organic to its appropriate society and transcend the bubble.
+As noted above, the antidote – or extension into concrete, lasting change – is application of the granular, empirical with the culturally and linguistically informed.
 Will we listen?

 So Where Do We Go, And When?

 Our Romantic Moment’s failure doesn’t mean that Reaction (however defined) is winning.
 Cynicism needn’t be the new black.
-Although cynicism’s a natural emotional reaction.
+Although cynicism’s one natural emotional reaction.

 Can we find a way to engage with the world more meaningfully than transitory emotional bubbles?
 Can our plebiscitary, demotic societies find the self-awareness to ask?